ESLint Configs

 Getting Started

-• Install this package and ESLint as developement dependencies:
+• Install this package as developement dependency:

 npm install --save-dev @dr.pogodin/eslint-configs